HenrikSamuelsson/book-javascript-from-beginner-to-professional/chapter-01.md

             Beginner to Professional.
         </p>
         <p>
-            This page includes a JavaScript that outputs the string Hello world! in the browser console.
+            This page includes a link to a JavaScript that outputs the string Hello world! in the browser console.
         </p>
         <script
             type="text/javascript"